Sailortown (Belfast): History

 The working-class enclave of Sailortown was established on partly reclaimed land in the mid-19th century and was Belfast's first waterfront village.
 It came into being in the period when Belfast's industry expanded and flourished; Sailortown was displayed on an 1845 Belfast street map.
 In addition to the docks and warehouses, Sailortown had linen mills, factories, a large fire station, a hotel, boarding houses, a variety of shops and businesses, and many pubs and taverns.
 Later there were a number of boxing clubs and cinemas.
 Many local men found employment as dock labourers, carters or merchant seamen; the women worked in the mills and cigarette factories.
 Most families had men away at sea, including boys as young as 14.
 During the period when Belfast reached its apex as the hub of the shipbuilding, engineering, and linen manufacturing industry, there were more than 2000 men working in the docks.
 The main distribution centre was beside the railway station with a constant flow of horses and carts passing through the main thoroughfares.

 Life was hard for most of the people in Sailortown as they had to endure harsh working conditions with low wages and return home to small, damp, dilapidated homes, which often housed more than one family.
 The waterfront was described as having been "desperate with crime and inhumanity".
 As a result of these factors, Sailortown became closely affiliated with Irish trade unionism and the Labour movement.
 In January 1907, trade union leader James Larkin arrived in Belfast with the aim of organising the dock workers for the National Union of Dock Labourers (NUDL).
 He was successful in bringing the dockers and carters, both Protestant and Catholic, into the NUDL union.
-In May of that same year, he sent them out on strike after their employees refused their demand for higher wages, better conditions and union recognition.
+In May of that same year, he sent them out on strike after their employers refused their demand for higher wages, better conditions and union recognition.
 The strike soon spread across the city and the striking dockers and carters were joined by transport workers, coal heavers, shipyard workers, boilermakers, firemen, sailors, and factory workers.
 The strike lasted until 28 August, and was largely unsuccessful; the British Army was eventually sent in to restore order after the Royal Irish Constabulary (RIC) mutinied.
 The dockers' strike and lock-out did, however lead to Larkin establishing the Irish Transport and General Workers' Union (ITGWU).